Tripl3sixMafia/Crypter-Bypass-Windows-Defender/README.md

 # FUD-Crypter-Defender-Bypass
-Origami Crypter with an updated version of the stub that bypasses Windows defender.
+Origami Crypter with an updated version of the stub that bypasses Windows Defender.

 Stub will be updated frequently.